turingschool/lesson_plans/ruby_03-professional_rails_applications/the_pivot.markdown

 Generally speaking, work for your project should go through this process:

-* A story is written in the project management tool
+* A story is written in the project management tool, in Waffle.io this creates a Github issue
 * A developer comments on the story that they're beginning work
 * They create a feature branch
 * They develop and test the feature
 * They push the *feature* branch to the repository
-* They submit a pull request asking to merge the branch into *master*
+* They submit a pull request asking to merge the branch into *master* and referencing the issue containing the user story
 * A teammate reviews the code for quality and functionality
 * The teammate merges the pull request and closes the story/issue
 * Later, the customer will review the delivered features by browsing closed